pjanec/dirigent/README.md

 Dirigent supports multiple methods of detection whther an application is already up and running.
 The method can can be specified for each application in the launch plan.

 The simplest methods do not require any involvement of the application - for example the time measured from app launch.
 Such method are usually suboptimal - they usually need to wait longer than abosolutely necessary to safely avoid premature completion.

 Better methods rely on some observable results of application execution - like showing a window, creating a file, creating a global mutext etc. For optimal results the application may be required to implement a direct support for such a detection.

 #### Dirigent control

 Dirigent can be controlled in multiple ways, each fitted for different use case.
 Everything can be controlled manually from the control GUI.
 Control commands can be sent to dirigent by executing its command line remote control application.
 Also a .net remote control library is available for embedding into user applications.

+#### Computer list

+[UPDATE] Not used.
+For each computer there is a textual machine id and the IP address defined.
+One of the machines is marked as master.
+Such computer will run not just agent process but also the master process.
+UPDATE: computer list not used, the configuration of each agent is local in local app config files.

 #### Execution of launch plan